ThibaultRizzo/luz_cv/e2e/README.md

 # E2E Tests with Playwright

-End-to-end tests for the Nadia Luna CV website with CMS.
+End-to-end tests for the Luz Quintanar CV website with CMS.

 ## 📋 Test Coverage